dammafra/threejs-journey/README.md

 # Install dependencies (only the first time)
 npm install

-# Run the local server at localhost:8080
+# Run the local server at localhost:5173
 npm run dev

 # Build for production in the dist/ directory
 npm run build
 ```

+## Going Further

+- [ ] Add tweaks to control the animation
+- [ ] Add tweaks to control the pattern
+- [ ] Add sounds
+- [ ] Add scenery like R2D2 displaying the hologram
+- [ ] Create color variation instead of a uniform color